 How much do solar panels cost?

-Solar panels installation
+Solar panel installation costs

 The cost of solar installation will usually be factored into the total quoted price by your local installer, but will vary between companies.
 Some installers may use better quality components which may affect the overall cost of PV installation, however the quote you receive should have every expense listed, including the installation.

-More about solar panels
+FAQs about solar panels

 How do solar panels work?